Stefan-Endres/shgo/docs/README.md

 The `sobol` method points are generated using the Sobol [2] sequence.
 The primitive polynomials and various sets of initial direction numbers for generating Sobol sequences is provided by [3] by Frances Kuo and Stephen Joe.
 The original program sobol.cc (MIT) is available and described at http://web.maths.unsw.edu.au/~fkuo/sobol/ translated to Python 3 by Carl Sandrock 2016-03-31.

 The algorithm is generally applicable to low dimensional black problems ([~10-dimensional problems](https://www.youtube.com/watch?v=fhNuspYbMeI)) unless more information can be supplied to the algorithm.
-This is not necessarily gradients and hessians.
+This is not necessarily only gradients and hessians.
 For example if it is known that the decision variables of the objective function are symmetric, then the ``symmetry`` option can be used in order to solve problems with hundreds of variables.

 Performance summary